 The Soul Now Sings: A Musical Christmas Journey

-Listen to The Soul Now Sings: A Musical Christmas Journey
+Listen to audio of The Soul Now Sings: A Musical Christmas Journey

 As a world-weary New Yorker trudges through a cold December night, she finds she has lost the joy of the Christmas season.
 But then a few chance encounters inspire tender reminiscences that take her on an unexpected spiritual journey.